MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 Now that your app has been configured, run it to send your request to your model and observe the response.
 You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.

-Each prompt is displayed in the console as it sends for you to see how differences in prompts produce different responses.

 1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.

     - **C#**: `dotnet run`